trust – tolerance – self-sufficiency

 Roger Taylor

-Secondly, in the event of there being too little support for this, using this same discussion to build up a network of practically minded and competent individuals who can work together to help one another, and society, with the problems that will ensue as Government becomes increasingly irrelevant and, quite probably, dictatorial.
+Secondly, in the event of there being too little support for this to make political changes, using this same discussion to build up a network of practically-minded and competent individuals who can work together to help one another, and society, with the problems that will ensue as Government becomes increasingly irrelevant and, quite probably, dictatorial.

 THE PROBLEM (see also, Parliament)

-Craven, self-serving and self-perpetuating, both major parties have nothing but contempt for and distrust of the British people.
-As a result, our political life has degenerated to a point where public faith in it has almost totally collapsed; the whole tone of our society is being set not by the quiet majority but by noisy minorities, extremists, and the pathologically timorous – anyone who can generate a headline.
-Public service has been replaced by self-enhancement and self-aggrandizement; basic honesty and integrity are vanishingly rare; problems are tackled not with a view to solving them but with a view to gaining favourable headlines and further extending the powers and machinery of Government; enterprise and initiative are being suffocated by bureaucracy; ancients freedoms that thousands have died to win for us are being discarded without a thought, and, to add final insult to grievous injury, the whole desperate shambles is being paid for with our hard-earned money.
+Craven, self-serving and self-perpetuating, all the major parties have nothing but contempt for, and distrust of the British people.
+Distrust breeds distrust and, as a result, our political life has degenerated to a point where public faith in it has almost totally collapsed; the whole tone of our society is being set not by reason and the quiet majority but by anyone who can generate a headline – noisy minorities, extremists, and the pathologically timorous.
+Public service has been replaced by self-enhancement and self-aggrandizement; basic honesty and integrity are vanishingly rare; problems are tackled not with a view to solving them but with a view to gaining favourable headlines and further extending the powers and machinery of Government; enterprise and initiative are being suffocated by bureaucracy; ancient freedoms that thousands have died to win for us are being discarded without a thought, and, to add final insult to grievous injury, the whole desperate shambles is being paid for with our hard-earned money.

 Looking at the way some MPs strive to become ‘interesting characters’ or TV quiz show hosts, one is tempted to say we are no longer a Democracy, but a ‘Celebritocracy’.
 However, a more accurate word is Kakistocracy, (look it up, it’s spot on!)

-In addition, most MPs are lawyers and as such their basic training makes them unsuitable for problem solving.
-They examine evidence not to obtain a measure of the truth but to select such parts of it as can be presented in the most favourable manner to meet the short-term needs of their clients – in this case, the Party.
+Further, most MPs are lawyers and as such their basic training makes them poor problem-solvers.
+They examine evidence not to obtain a measure of the truth of a situation, but to select such parts of it as can be presented in the most favourable manner to meet the short-term needs of their clients – in this case, the Party.
 Thus, time and again new laws and procedures are tacked on to old ones to ‘deal with’ particular problems, without any semblance of an overview and often with a complete disregard for hard evidence.
 This is not only unscientific, it is fundamentally irrational – voodoo law-making - an ancient and primitive way, where superstition, bigotry, tribal hatreds, all our darkest instincts, can hold sway.
-It is not the way of rational and civilized peoples.
-The effects of this, bad enough as they are, are further aggravated by the instinct of Governments for social engineering – that arrogance which imbues them with the belief that they know better than we do how to run our lives and our businesses.
+It is not the way of rational and civilized peoples, nor a way forward.
+The effects of this, bad enough as they are, are further aggravated by the instinct of Governments for social engineering – that pious arrogance which imbues them with the belief that they know better than we do how to run our lives and our businesses.
 Hence the relentless deluge of detailed diktats imposed on every business and public institution.
 This, of course, as any remotely competent businessman would point out, is the very essence of bad management.
 Such good work as the police, teachers, NHS staff, all of us, manage to do, is a tribute to decent people trying their damnedest to work within these constraints, often having to ignore or ‘bend’ the fatuous procedures foisted on them from above.
 Very sadly this can be at great personal cost.
 Having to spend hour after hour doing ‘work’ you know to be completely pointless instead of doing what you are good at, can take a very heavy toll.

 Two basic principles are : if what you are doing is not working, do something else, and pay no heed to those declaiming the thousand ways something cannot be done.